 Tirunelveli

 Tirunelveli (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Tamil: [tiɾɯnelʋeːli] ⓘ), also known as Nellai and historically (during British rule) as Tinnevelly, is a major city in the Indian state of Tamil Nadu.
 It is the administrative headquarters of the Tirunelveli District.
 It is the fourth-largest municipal corporation in the state after Chennai, Coimbatore, and Madurai.
 Tirunelveli is located 624 km (388 mi) southwest of the state capital Chennai, 58 km (36 mi) away from Thoothukudi, and 73 km (45 mi) from Kanyakumari.
 The downtown is located on the west bank of the Thamirabarani River; its twin Palayamkottai is on the east bank.
-Palayamkottai is called the Oxford of South India as it has many schools and colleges.[citation needed] It has several important government offices.
+Tirunelveli and its neighbourhood, Palayamkottai, have been called the Oxford of South India for their colleges.[2][3]
+It has several important government offices.
 Tirunelveli is an ancient city, recorded to be more than two millennia old.
 It has been ruled at different times by the Early Pandyas, the Cheras, the Medieval Cholas and Later Cholas, the later Pandyas, the Vijayanagara Empire and the British.
 The Polygar War, involving Palaiyakkarars led by Veerapandiya Kattabomman and forces of the British East India Company, was waged on the city's outskirts from 1797 to 1801.